cuiyongbo/hello-world/my_wiki/mathematics_glossary/mathematics_note_3.rst

     function of a single variable, if the second derivative is always greater than or equal to zero for its entire domain then the function is convex.
 Well-known examples of convex functions include the quadratic function :math:`x^2` and the exponential function :math:`e^x`.

+#.
+Softmax function

+    In mathematics, the softmax function, also known as softargmax or normalized exponential function, is a function that takes as input a vector of K real numbers, and normalizes it into a probability distribution consisting of K probabilities.
+That is, prior to applying softmax, some vector components could be negative, or greater than one; and might not sum to 1; but after applying softmax, each component will be in the interval (0, 1), and the components will add up to 1, so that they can be interpreted as probabilities.

+#.
+Sigmoid function

+    A sigmoid function is a mathematical function having a characteristic "S"-shaped curve or sigmoid curve.